SERP Analysis: What It Is and Why It Matters

 Once you click start, you’ll be taken to SEO Buddy’s Prospecting Module.

-This is where the process of actually analyzing search engine results pages and keeping track of competitors, new content ideas as well as backlink opportunities takes place.
+This is where the process of actually analyzing search engine results pages and keeping track of competitors, new content ideas as well as backlink opportunities take place.

 If this is your first time using SEO Buddy, the onboarding wizard will also guide you through the entire process and you’re also more than welcome to book a call with us at any time using the “book a demo” widget in the bottom, right-hand corner of this page.